Yonaaaaaaaaaaaaas/Iddir_App_Mobile_App_Group_Project/README.md

 ### 1. Subscription Management and Payment System
    - User Registration and Profile Creation: Users can register, create profiles, and join an Iddir.
    - Subscription Payment: Members can contribute regularly to the Iddir using various methods, including local payment tracking (e.g., cash payments, SMS-based reminders).
-   - Automatic Payment Reminders: The app will send notifications about upcoming subscription dues based on user input, ensuring timely payments even if the user is offline.
+   - Automatic Payment Reminders: The app will send notifications about upcoming subscription dues based on user input, ensuring timely payments.
    - Payment History: Users can view their payment history stored locally on the device.

 ### 2. Emergency Support and Request System